 The trees (dark-colored pines) grew so densely together that the sunlight seldom reached the ground in this mountainous region.
 That’s why when you are either within the forest or looking at it from afar, you would see that it’s relatively dark or black – hence it was named the “Black Forest.”

 As mentioned earlier, one place in the Black Forest to clearly see why it is named the “Black Forest” is Feldberg, the region’s highest spot.

 Do you like mountains, lakes, castles, and fairytale villages?
 Bavarian Alps has all of those.
 Check out my 3-day, 7-day, and 10-day itineraries for visiting the Bavarian Alps << click this to open a new tab and read later.
 I’ve listed 5 towns and 15 tourist attractions to see in that post.

 Special Things about The Black Forest in Germany

-> What makes a place special are the unique characteristics and experiences it can give to the visitors.
-In the case of the Black Forest, we can look upon these four things:
+What makes a place notable are the unique characteristics and experiences it can give to visitors.
+In the case of the Black Forest, we can look at these four things:

-> - Cuckoo Clocks
+- Cuckoo Clocks